Vitamin D supplements are essential in UK winter

 Or you could have no symptoms at all!

-Vitamin D deficiency puts your immune health and bone density at risk so don’t mess around, get supplementing.
+Vitamin D deficiency puts your immune health and bone density at risk so it really is essential to supplement.

 If you haven’t supplemented D3 during winter before now, get a blood test.
 If you’re very deficient, you’ll need a higher dose temporarily to get the levels up.
 After that you can rely on your multivitamin for daily maintenance.